 Nowadays, Japanese people often use this expression at the beginning of their telephone conversations without thinking about the origin of the phrase.

-“Moshi” in “Moshi-Moshi” is an abbreviation for, “I say” and is repeated twice.
-It is said that the reason for this repetition is because you want to prove that you are not a ghost [youkai].
-Long ago, there was a theory that spirits [Youkai] are called only once when they speak to people.
-Although 1 person was called only once, he said that he was killed by a Ghost [Youkai] when he answered.
+“Moshi” in “Moshi-Moshi” is an abbreviation for “I say” and is repeated twice.
+It is said that the reason for this repetition is that you want to prove that you are not a spirit [youkai].
+A long time ago, there was a theory that ghosts [youkai] were only called once when they spoke to humans.
+Although one person was called only once, he said that he was killed by a ghost (Youkai) when he answered.

-For this reason, it was decided that people who work in the mountains should always call each other twice in a row.
-Since the phone does not know who the other person is, it is likely that he repeated the same thing twice as “Moshi-Moshi” to prove that he is not a ghost.
-Due to the influence of the legend, it is still common today to say “Moshi-Moshi” on a telephone where the other person cannot be seen.
+For this reason, it was decided that people working in the mountains should always call each other twice in a row.
+Since the phone does not know who the other person is, it is likely that he repeated the same thing twice as “Moshi-Moshi” to prove that he was not a ghost.
+Due to the influence of the legend, it is still common to say “Moshi-Moshi” on a phone where the other person cannot be seen.

 When Japanese use “Moshi-Moshi”?

-The easiest and safest way to answer the phone is by saying “Hai” [はい].
-It means “Yes,” but on the phone, it serves the same function as “Hello.”
-Just remember to identify yourself and your company right after.
+The easiest and safest way to answer the phone is to say “Hai” [はい].
+It means “yes,” but on the phone it serves the same function as “hello.
+Just remember to identify yourself and your company right after that.

 Hello, this is Suzuki Co., Ltd.